kompanycoder/user-manager-app/README.md

 ## App Summary 🌤️

- This is a simple app to show case users, Allow Editing of user details and searching of user by name.
+ This is a simple app to show case users, Allow viewing of user details and searching of user by name.

 **Project capabilities 🥈**

 ```
  [✔️] Users are Listed.
- [✔️] User can edit info.
+ [✔️] User can view info.
  [✔️] User can Search info
  [✔️] Api call was successful.
- [✔️] Different Api methods were supported.
  [✔️] Simple and Elegent Styling was used.
 ```